 • To help make a lasting impact, you can create a Post-it and Pray-it Challenge.
 Give each attendee two sticky notes and ask them to write on each one an action they’re planning to take based on the talk they’ve just heard.
 They should take one note home to pray over, and leave one note with you on a poster board “prayer wall” for your ministry team to pray over.
 This way you’ll give them an extra push to apply some of the Biblical principles from my talk, and they’ll feel supported and loved after your event.

-Consider giving the moms time to talk together after my presentation!
-Rather than having a craft or other activity to start the meeting and then trying to squeeze me into the last hour, allow me to speak a little earlier in the meeting so the moms will have some table time to share stories, ideas, and tips with each other.
+Consider giving the ladies time to talk together after my presentation!
+Rather than having a lot of activities and trying to squeeze me in, allow the women some table time to share stories, ideas, and tips with each other.
 I promise that my talk, combined with the handout I’ll be sending you, will give the ladies of your group plenty of things they’ll want to discuss!
-If you’re concerned about time, this can add some built-in flexibility to the meeting.
-Additionally, this will give your ladies more time to approach me with their questions before it’s time to leave or pick up their kids.
-Of course, it’s your meeting and you should run it however you’d like, but this is my sincere recommendation for a great meeting for your moms!
+If you’re concerned about time, this can add some built-in flexibility to the event.
+Additionally, this will give your ladies more time to approach me with their questions before it’s time to leave.
+Of course, it’s your event and you should run it however you’d like, but this is my sincere recommendation for a marvelous, meaningful, and moving event!

 And one very, very last thing: